claudecodeguide.dev

 claude -p --model opus "audit this codebase for security vulnerabilities"

-Rule of thumb: Haiku for high-volume automated checks.
+Haiku for high-volume automated checks.
 Sonnet for standard CI tasks.
 Opus only when the stakes justify the cost.
+A full CI pipeline with 2 Haiku calls and 1 Sonnet call typically runs under $0.05.

 Chaining Claude calls in a CI pipeline